Joshuah143/Twitter-bot-video/README.md

     pip install tweepy

-If you are using the pycharm IDE you wont need to use iether, follow the steps shown in the video
+If you are using the pycharm IDE you won't need to use either, follow the steps shown in the video to import the modules.